sighingnow/jekyll-gitbook/_pages/CH.md

 - Depending on your operation system, navigate to the Webex Callin Menu **_Edit Server Address_** and make sure you have selected **North America** region.

-### 3. Download and Login in the Webex Calling app for mobile
+### 2. Download and Login in the Webex app for mobile

 > **Note:** You need two Webex Calling app for placing a call to Entry Point and accepting on the agent side.
 In this lab, we will use the Webex Calling app for mobile for **supervisor** account.